-Versteeg loses jersey, gets ejected; Rangers beat Flames 4-3
+Rangers beat Flames 4-3, Versteeg loses jersey, gets ejected

 The Flames took advantage of a Rangers giveaway less than a minute later as Backlund fired a shot that deflected off Tkachuk past Lundqvist.

-Grabner gave the Rangers a 2-1 lead at 1:54 of the third.
-Brady Skjei sent a cross-ice pass to Grabner in the right circle and he put it into the top right corner for his 23rd.
+Grabner gave the Rangers a 2-1 lead at 1:54 of the third, taking a pass from Brady Skjei in the right circle and putting it into the top right corner for his 23rd.

-Brouwer tied it at 4:40.
-Johnny Gaudreau's shot deflected off a defenseman's skate to Brouwer driving on the right side, and he put it past Lundqvist for his ninth.
+Brouwer tied it at 4:40 as he got the deflection of Johnny Gaudreau's shot and put it past Lundqvist for his ninth.

-After a fast-paced opening period in which the Rangers outshot the Flames 15-13, the scoring chances were scarce in the second as Calgary had an 8-6 advantage on shots.

-Nash appeared to give the Rangers the lead with his second of the game in the final second of the second period, but it was waved off after a review showed his deflection of a shot by captain Ryan McDonagh crossed the line after the clock had expired.
+Nash appeared to give the Rangers the lead in the final second of the second period, but it was waved off after a review showed the puck went in after the clock had expired.

+After the Rangers outshot the Flames 15-13 in the opening period, the chances slowed down in the second.

+''It was an awful period from both sides,'' Rangers coach Alain Vigneault said. ''In the third, I thought we executed better ... and we were able to get two points.''

-With New York's Dan Girardi off for tripping, Hamilton gave the Flames a 1-0 lead when his shot from the point deflected off Rangers defenseman Nick Holden and past Lundqvist's glove side for his eighth at 6:59 of the first.
+Hamilton gave the Flames a 1-0 lead on the power play when his shot from the point deflected off Rangers defenseman Nick Holden and past Lundqvist's glove side for his eighth at 6:59 of the first.

 The Rangers tied it on their own power play less than two minutes later.
-Nash got a pass in front from Derek Stepan and his first attempt was stopped by Elliott, but Nash put in the rebound for his 15th at 8:55.
-McDonagh also had an assist on the goal for his 200th career point.
+Nash got a pass in front from Stepan in front and his second attempt went in for his 15th at 8:55.
+Ryan McDonagh also had an assist on the goal for his 200th career point.

 New York scored on the man advantage for the second straight game after going 0 for 15 over their previous five.

 NOTES: Gaudreau had an assist for the fourth straight game, giving him six points (one goal, five assists) in that stretch. ...
-The Flames lost for the first time this season when Hamilton scored a goal, falling to 5-1-1. ...
-Calgary is now 16-7-1 when scoring first. ...
-The Flames 9-11-1 vs. the Eastern Conference and 2-7-1 against the Metropolitan Division. ...
-The Rangers are now 3-0-0 on the day of the Super Bowl since the 2005-06 season.
-They previously won 5-3 at Montreal on Feb.
-3, 2008, and 5-2 here vs. Philadelphia on Feb.
-5, 2012. ...
+The Flames fell to 5-1-0 this season when Hamilton scored a goal. ...
 Miller now has 18 points (seven goals and 11 assists) over his last 15 games. ...
-New York improved to 16-5-0 against the Western and 9-1-0 against the Pacific Division.
+New York improved to 9-1-0 against the Pacific Division this season.

 UP NEXT

-Flames: At Pittsburgh on Tuesday night in the finale of a three-game, four-day trip.
+Flames: At Pittsburgh on Tuesday night in the finale of a three-game trip.

 Rangers: Host Anaheim on Tuesday night in the second game of a stretch of four straight at home.